eoinlarkin/retro-pc/README.md

  - **[Custom Tailwind Fonts](https://blog.logrocket.com/how-to-use-custom-fonts-tailwind-css/)**

-  ## HTML / CSS
+  ## Content
+  Content for the site including images and details on the various vintage computer hardware was sourced from [wikipedia.com](https://www.wikipedia.com)

   ## Images
 - The cover icon is derived from an icon sourced from [iconfinder.com](iconfinder.com) [link](https://www.iconfinder.com/icons/5426888/apple_mac_pc_retro_icon)
   ## Other
 - `venv` was used to manage the python dependencies